Wales Star Gareth Bale Will Miss The Game Against The Republic Of Ireland

 “It’s going to be a blow being without Gareth.
 We know how important he is for us as he has scored so many goals.
 But we are looking forward to that test and hopefully, we can get back to winning ways.”

-Ipswich player Gwion Edwards will be playing in Bale’s stead, and Sheffield United defender Kieron Freeman has been called up to sub for Ampadu.
+Ipswich player Gwion Edwards will be playing in Bale’s place, and Sheffield United defender Kieron Freeman has been called up to sub for Ampadu.
 This will be Freeman’s debut in the Nations League.

 “The medical team are constantly in dialogue with Real Madrid, like we are with every team.”

-Giggs made this latest announcement after Bale did not participate in the training session today that was to be the last one before the game against the Republic of Ireland.
+Giggs made this latest announcement after Bale did not participate in the training session today, which was to be the last before the game against the Republic of Ireland.